-New World’s 17,171 square metre site is located just behind a renovated building on Huaihai Road that is home to joint boutique operated by luxury brand Hermes and its local brand Shang Xia, with the project stretching south to Taicang Road.
+New World’s 17,171 square metre site is located just behind a renovated building on Huaihai Road that is home to a boutique jointly operated by luxury brand Hermes and its local brand Shang Xia, with the project stretching south to Taicang Road.
 The developer is paying the equivalent of RMB 59,845 per square metre of above ground gross floor area for the project.

 The plot borders Huaihai Park to the east and will form a bridge between that urban oasis and a pair of Hong Kong owned projects, Great Eagle Holdings’ Andaz Hotel and Lai Fung Holdings’ Hong Kong Plaza, which are separated from the parcel’s western boundary by Songshan Road.